solkim-83/tp/docs/UserGuide.md

 ### Tag

 Tags present a new way for you to classify and group your contacts together.
-Managing your tags properly will allow you to perform tag-level actions such as adding all contacts under a tag into an event.
+Managing your tags properly will allow you to perform tag-level actions (to be implemented) such as adding all contacts under a tag into an events.
+Below are some commands to facilitate tag management.

+**Note: For a tag to exist, it has to have at least one contact tagged OR contains one child-tag.**
+Tags that do not meet this criterion will be deleted.

 #### Adding a tag: `add`